masosa15/real-estate-project/README.md

 **Snowflake model - Database**

-The data model is implemented using a snowflake schema with bridge tables to make many to many relationship.
+The data model is implemented using a snowflake schema with bridge tables to make many to many (n:n) relationship.

 The fact table implemented is : `fact_property`